 - Developing a feel of the top lip pushing down against the tongue and unfurled bottom lip.

 However, when you learn to slur or slide from the double-pedal register to the normal playing range by moving from einsetzen to ansetzen then new things are realised.
 Specifically the interlocking of the lips in an isometric contraction that is very resistant, allowing for a strong upper register.
+In moving from einsetzen to ansetzen the alignment of the lips passes every possible position.
+This enables the player to discover what works for them both consciously, and (more importantly) unconsciously.
 As it is extremely difficult to explain how it feels to be playing correctly this is a very effective method for enabling a player to discover for their self what a strong embouchure set-up feels like with no stretching, straining, or excessive mouthpiece pressure.

 These are exercises that were originally intended for use with trumpets or cornets.
 They also work on the B-flat side of a french horn.
 As for trombones and larger brass, substituting normal pedals (as these exist in your harmonic series) will be useful, but do not have the same effect.
 All other aspects of TCE work well for larger brass.